tymyrddin/purple/source/docs/knowledge-transfer/workflows.md

-# Workflows that actually get followed
+# Workflows that get followed

 ## Turning playbooks into actions